 When rate actions span over multiple years, insurers should consider:

-Disclosing the full rate increase amount, how it is spread out across multiple years, and all associated future planned rate increases approved by regulators.
+Disclosing the full rate increase amount, how it is spread out across multiple years, and all associated future planned rate increases approved by state insurance regulators.

 Specifying if the premium increase referenced is the first, second, third, last, etc.

-Offering contingent nonforfeiture based on the full increase amount and offered with each phase of the rate action.
+Offering CNF based on the full increase amount and offered with each phase of the rate action.

 Notifying policyholders at least 45 days in advance of each phase of the rate increase, consistent with any applicable state laws and/or regulations.